 White Haze On Granite Composite Sinks

 Two common issues resemble a white or chalky haze on black granite composite sinks.
 One is caused by mineral deposits (calcium and lime), and the other is surface damage.
-Damaged surfaces are particularly noticeable on black sinks, and are caused by chemical etching or some sort of an abrasive pad.
+Damaged surfaces are particularly noticeable on dark colored sinks, and are likely caused by an abrasive pad or some type of non-scratch textured pad.
+Various types of cleaning solutions / chemicals also contribute.

-Removing mineral deposits is an easy fix, but we recommend you learn a couple simple steps to avoid advancing to a bigger issue: etching.
+Although removing mineral deposits is easy, we recommend you learn a couple simple steps to avoid advancing to a bigger issues: surface wear, damage or etching.

 First identify which issue exists, and start with a thorough cleaning.
 You'll need to remove all soap scum, grease, oil, and mineral deposits (calcium, lime and rust).
-We embedded a 2:00 minute video located below to help you accomplish this task.
+We embedded a 2:00 minute video located below to help you deep clean a composite granite sink.

 Mineral Deposit Buildup: Calcium & Limescale Causing the White Haze

 Many homes have hard water, and this is typically where the issue starts; even if you have a water softener connected.
 Unless you wipe your sink out after every use, water will evaporate leaving behind minerals.
 These minerals (calcium and lime) bond to the surface.
 Early on they can be seen as water spots located in the corners, and they progressively build up and transition into a white or chalky haze.
-Although it is highly recommended to use preventative care and maintenance, it is even more important to know how to safely remove calcium and lime without causing serious damage to your surface.
+Although it is highly recommended to use preventative care and maintenance, it is even more important to know how to safely remove calcium and lime without causing surface wear, damage or etching.

 Etching: Harsh Cleaners